labaneilers/hashly/README.md

   -e, --exclude            A globbing expression.
 Any matching files will not be processed.
 Takes precedence over --include.
   -m, --manifest-format    The format for the manifest file.
 Currently supports "json" or "tab" (tab delimited).
                                Default is "json"
+  -a, --amend              Instructs hashly to amend an existing manifest, where it would normally delete and recreate it
+                               from scratch.
+This is useful for incrementally adding to a large filesystem without incurring the performance penalty of reprocessing existing files.
   -s, --skip-css           Skip replacement of image paths in CSS files.
 If not specified, relative
                                (and root relative) image paths will be replaced with the hashed version.
   --ignore-errors          Ignore errors.
 Otherwise, hashly will abort on the first error.